 With this change, the CFS Early Childhood Education faculty, instructors, and program coordinators, including the Early Learning Center for Research and Practice (Directors and Staff) will be joining the TPTE Department.
 This includes Dr. Jun Ai, Dr. Samara Madrid Akpovo, Dr. Lori Caudle, Dr. Robyn Brookshire, Dr. Melody Hobbs, Jessica Adkins, Anne Miller Stott, Melanie Roberts, Elizabeth DeMartino Newton, Kathy Kidd, and Dani Thibus.

 The new department to be formed in Fall 2024 will join the HDFS faculty and instructors with faculty, instructors, and program coordinators affiliated with the Counseling Education program in the Department of Educational Psychology and Counseling.
 During the 2023-2024 academic year, we will begin transitioning personnel and programs to their new departments, and we will work diligently to reduce the potential for disruption and provide guidance throughout the process.
-For graduate students interested in working with current faculty in Child and Family Studies (CFS and ECE), we continue to accept graduate students into our programs and faculty welcome the opportunity to direct graduate students in the Masters and Doctoral program.
 As I mentioned above, our programs will remain consistent in terms of degree requirements for the foreseeable future, but if you have questions about this, please feel free to reach out to me or our Director of Graduate Studies, Dr. Amy Rauer.
 We are excited about the future ahead and the new opportunities that these changes will bring about for our programs and our CFS community!